netizenorg/netnet.studio/docs/contributors/widgets.md

   }
 }

-window.MyCustomWidget = MyCustomWidget
+window.ExampleWidget = ExampleWidget
 ```

-Assuming you've saved the file above into the widgets folder, you can check and see if your widget works by opening your browser's dev console and running:
+Assuming you've saved the file above, you can check and see if your widget works by opening your browser's dev console and running:

 ```
-WIDGETS.open('my-custom-widget')
+WIDGETS.open('example-widget')
 ```

 This is a contrived example, but you can see how this widget includes a custom method `random()` which wouldn't be possible using the simple widget approach explained above.
-You could now also do `WIDGETS['my-custom-widget'].random()` in the dev console to run that custom method.
+You could now also do `WIDGETS['example-widget'].random()` in the dev console to run that custom method.

 **NOTE:**

-If you had tried to run `WIDGETS['my-custom-widget'].random()` before `WIDGETS.open('my-custom-widget')` you would have gotten an error saying `WIDGETS['my-custom-widget']` is undefined, that's because the `.open()` method is doing some extra work behind the scenes.
+If you had tried to run `WIDGETS['example-widget'].random()` before `WIDGETS.open('example-widget')` you would have gotten an error saying `WIDGETS['example-widget']` is undefined.
+That's because the `.open()` method is doing some extra work behind the scenes.

-If you had opened your dev console and checked the `WIDGETS.loaded` first, you'd notice that it does not include your new `MyCustomWidget.js` file.
+If you had opened your dev console and checked the `WIDGETS.loaded` first, you'd notice that it does not include your new `example-widget/index.js` file.
 This is because netnet doesn't load all the custom widgets by default (loading all the widgets on page load delays the initial load time unnecessarily).
-Instead the widget system provides a load method, for example: `WIDGETS.load('MyCustomWidget.js')`, to load the widget when you need it.
+Instead the widget system provides a load method, for example: `WIDGETS.load('example-widget')`, to load the widget when you need it.
 This will add it to the `WIDGETS.loaded` array, as well as instantiating it automatically, which adds it to the `WIDGETS.instantiated` array, at which point you can interact with it like any other widget.

-The difference between `WIDGETS['my-custom-widget'].open()` and `WIDGETS.open('my-custom-widget')`, is that the latter checks to see if the widget has been loaded first and if not loads it for you, and then instantiates it before opening it.
+The difference between `WIDGETS['example-widget'].open()` and `WIDGETS.open('example-widget')`, is that the latter checks to see if the widget has been loaded first and if not loads it for you, and then instantiates it before opening it.

 The reason the widget system also instantiates it automatically is because the default assumption is that there is only ever meant to be a single instance of your custom widget.
 That said, if you're trying to create a new type of widget that's meant to be instantiated multiple times, you can let the widget system know that you don't want it auto-instantiated by including the following getter in your custom widget: